 PERHAPS a short letter, from one who thinks he and so deep is the conviction of the national Socialists squeezed into your columns.
-It is more than eighteen months since I was in England, but I am in close touch with many of the happenings over there.
+It is more than eighteen British, that we should not be greatly suprised, if, after months since I was in England, but I am in close touch the war, a British Government seeks to establish its with many of the happenings over there.
 These are my impressions.